 Cruise the Mekong region from Siem Reap to Saigon

 Travel from Angkor to Saigon, the bustling southern capital of Vietnam, the slow way, by Bike & Boat.
-Spend your mornings bike touring temple ruins and quiet paths through villages full of friendly people and activity, or for non-riders join daily guided walking tours, then spend your afternoons cruising the iconic Mekong River in comfort and style.
+Spend your mornings pedaling among temple ruins and down red roads through villages full of smiling faces, or for non-riders join daily guided walking tours, then spend your afternoons cruising the iconic Mekong River in comfort and style.
+Exploring this rich region with activity and then leisure will give you a full sense of its beauty.

 This bike & boat tour travels from Siem Reap to Saigon.